angrytoad/ov-demo/README.md

 ### Additional Notes

-Mobx is being used as a state manager as its very easy to slot into an app and just works really well without needing to add a whole bunch of boilerplat.
+Mobx is being used as a state manager as its very easy to slot into an app and just works really well without needing to add a whole bunch of boilerplate.

 I chose not to use a styling framework as its a bit overkill for something like this.
+Also i'm a big believer in understanding the fundamentals and having a good understanding of CSS without needing to spam classes onto everything.

-I've spent about 5 or so hours working on this.
+I've spent about 5-6 or so hours working on this.

 Technically this app will pull back all customers and meters for each customer depending on the API key you use.
 The times are hardcoded to january only,